ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 ### Creating UI Text

 1. Let's play around and make our game more attractive!
-In order to use UI elements, we need a UI Canvas.
+In order to use UI elements, we need a UI Container.
-    * Go to **CORE Content -> UI Elements** and drag the **UI Canvas** object in to the heirarchy.
+    * Go to **CORE Content -> UI Elements** and drag the **UI Container** object in to the heirarchy.
     * Right click on it in the Hierarchy, hover over **Create Network Context** and create a **Client Context**.
     * From **CORE Content -> UI Elements** pick the **UI Text** element and drag it onto **Client Context** in the heirarchy, this will make it a child of it.
     * Rename the Text Control to `CoinUI`.